Chapter 02

 Currently, she was barely a furlong, from the bottom U; another few moments.
 A few moments too long.

+Azel caught up.
+Hardly a moment later, he leaned in, and whispered...
+Aylia couldn’t believe her ears, his assumptions.
 "I don’t think so.”
 Her response was calm and ladylike – her mother would have been proud.
 His "normally" blue eyes, instantaneously turned jet black.
-Uh-o, what did I get myself into...was her last thought, before everything turned ... bright.
+What did I get myself into...was her last thought, before everything turned ... bright.

 "Sad, really."